 Sources of data on VA outpatient care

 The most available sources of information on VA outpatient care are the Medical SAS Outpatient File, and the CDW Outpatient domain.
 The files from these databases includes a unique patient identifier, the date of service, the location of care (clinic stop), and the CPT codes assigned to the encounter.
-This file is accessible to users of the VA Corporate Data Warehouse (CDW)/VINCI environment.
+These files are available in the VA Corporate Data Warehouse (CDW)/VINCI environment.
+CDW Outpatient data is also available in the Observational Medical Outcomes Partnership (OMOP).
 Details on the contents of these data sources, and how to access them, may be found on the VHA Data Portal (VA intranet only: http://vaww.vhadataportal.med.va.gov/).

-Outpatient visit data are also kept in the VISTA data system at each VA medical center.
+Outpatient visit data are also kept in the VistA data system at each VA medical center.
 This information is the source of the data in CDW.
 Since it is difficult to extract VistA, we recommend using CDW instead.